Callback-Kings/expect-client/README.md

 ## Structure

-Currently, the top-level `App` component stores the currently authenticated user in state, as well as data related to the flash messages. `App` renders the `Header` component, and a list of routes, each of which render a component from `src/components`.
-The `src/api` directory has a component file, `auth.js`, which contain all the needed `axios` calls pertaining to authentication.
+The top-level `App` component stores the currently authenticated user in state, as well as data related to the flash messages. `App` renders the `Header` component, and a list of routes, each of which render a component from `src/components`.
+The `src/api` directory has a component file, `auth.js`, which contains all the needed `axios` calls pertaining to authentication.

 You can follow this pattern in your app as well.
 For instance, if you are making an app that keeps track of books, you might want a `src/api/books.js`, which